lorforlinux/docs.beagleboard.io/boards/beagleplay/05-support.rst

 ==============

-For any hardware document like schematic diagram PDF, EDA files, and more you can checkout the
-`BeaglePlay repository <https://git.beagleboard.org/beagleplay/beagleplay>`_.
+For any hardware document like schematic diagram PDF, EDA files, issue tracker, and more you can checkout the `BeaglePlay repository <https://git.beagleboard.org/beagleplay/beagleplay>`_.

 Software docs